ptone/django-cms-html5-1140px-boilerplate/README.rst

 ============================

 At bitmazk we create beautifull handcrafted websites.
-After nearly 10 years of web development it turned out that a simple apache / django / django-cms stack works best for us and our customers.
+After nearly 10 years of web development it turned out that a simple nginx / apache / django / django-cms stack works best for us and our customers.

 To streamline the process of setting up new projects for new customers we created this boilerplate.
 Stop peeling.
 Start cooking!